sindresorhus/is-online/readme.md

 ## How it works

-In node, we first contact one of the thirteen [root servers](https://www.iana.org/domains/root/servers) and ask them to direct us to the servers which host the `.com` zone.
-If they answer us, we return an online status, if no answer is given within one second, we return an offline status.
+In node, we first contact one of the thirteen [root servers](https://www.iana.org/domains/root/servers) and ask them to direct us to the servers which host the `<root>` zone (Which they are themselves).
+If the server answers, we return an online status.

+If no satisfying answer is given within one second, we return an offline status.
 In the rare case where an firewall intercepts the packet and answers it on its behalf, a second check is run which tries to connect to a series of popular web sites on port 80.
 If one of these connects, we return online, otherwise offline status.

 In the browser, a sophisticated check like in node is not possible because DNS and sockets are abstracted away.
 We use a check which requests an uncached `favicon.ico` on a series of popular websites.
 If one of this checks succeeds, we return online status.
 If all the requests fail, we return offline status.